 Using CorelDRAW in conjunction with CorelDRAW.app, you can collaborate on design projects with others, on any device.
-The Comments inspector (Windows ▶ Inspectors ▶ Comments) in CorelDRAW lets you view and address any comments added to a document in context and provide incontext feedback.
+The Comments docker (Windows ▶ Dockers ▶ Comments) in CorelDRAW lets you view and address any comments added to a document in context and in real-time, and provide feedback.
 You can mark up a document with note icons, arrows, rectangles, ellipses, lines, and free-form shapes and add comments associated with the markup.

-Plus, the Collaborative Text tool ^{} can help you involve contributors and clients in co-authoring and co-editing text.
+Plus, the Collaborative Text tool ⊀ can help you involve contributors and clients in co-authoring and co-editing text.